python/cpython/Doc/tutorial/datastructures.rst

    >>> x, y, z = t

 This is called, appropriately enough, *sequence unpacking* and works for any sequence on the right-hand side.
-Sequence unpacking requires the list of variables on the left to have the same number of elements as the length of the sequence.
+Sequence unpacking requires that there are as many variables on the left side of the equals sign as there are elements in the sequence.
 Note that multiple assignment is really just a combination of tuple packing and sequence unpacking.